SGBuildex APIs

 string

-Enum: "lift_datahub" "piling_installation_record" "ultimate_load_test" "working_load_test" "concrete_cube_test" "concrete_cube_test_laboratory" "steel_element_test" "steel_rebar_test" "site_progress" "qualified_person_site_supervisor_attendance"
+Enum: "lift_datahub" "piling_installation_record" "ultimate_load_test" "working_load_test" "concrete_cube_test_contractor" "concrete_cube_test_laboratory" "steel_element_test" "steel_rebar_test" "site_progress" "qualified_person_site_supervisor_attendance" "manpower_utilization" "manpower_distribution" "erss_approval" "monitoring_of_building_settlement" "notification_to_commissioner_of_building_control" "project_document"

 ID of the data element to be sent